 I’m now building my legacy, but that is a time and life investment that will consume my time in life.
 Less going out with friends to the bar.
 Less video game binges into the wee hours.
 Less wasting of time period.
 My hobbies now tend to include research about the best ways to get my son crawling early and my social activities tend to involve my wife.
 (Father and son hobbies will come as my son grows older.)

 In a way, I’m being forced to be more productive and deliberate as to how I spend my time – an odd side effect of having a family that I had no clue about.
 It is however a welcome one, in that it forces some discipline upon you, something I’ve struggled to do over my life.
-Dragged by my heels to be better.
+Dragged by my heels to be better, so to speak.

 Much of my generation is hedonistic in we view ourselves.
 Usually, it’s all about what makes me happy and satisfied now and anything that get’s in the way is a problem – or in the cases of some RP enthusiasts – supposed Beta behavior.
 What most players don’t realize is that when you get married, your wife needs your time.
 It can feel a bit strangling at times with a loss of space being your gut instinct, but new instincts will develop as your marriage goes on.